 As the New Year kicks in, it’s a good time to assess where you are and where you want to go with your finances.
-You are able to plan for, and make a list of financial goals at any time of the year - however having an outlook for the year ahead can be a great place to start.
-We have put together some of our top tips for setting financial goals for 2020.
+You are able to plan for, and make a list of financial goals at any time of the year - however having an outlook for the year ahead can be a great place to start, especially after the challenges many of us faced due to the effects of COVID in 2020.
+Read on to find out about our top tips for setting financial goals for 2021.

 Setting a Budget You Can Stick To